mosaicml/llm-foundry/scripts/inference/benchmarking/README.md

 This folder provides scripts for benchmarking the inference performance of deep learning models.
 Currently, we support benchmarking with Deepspeed and Huggingface generate.

-We also have a dedicated inference [service](https://www.mosaicml.com/inference), which uses an optimized stack, leading to better inference performance than what can be achieved using this repository alone.
+We also have a dedicated inference service which uses an optimized stack, leading to improved performance compared to the scripts in this repository.
+The benchmarks in this README show performance of LLMs performing generations on target hardware, but _do not_ have the same functionality and performance as our full inference service for real-world deployments.

+To learn more about our inference service, visit [mosaicml.com/inference](https://www.mosaicml.com/inference).

 ## Scripts